szczyglis-dev/py-gpt/README.md

 - The project context menu provides **Update project index** and **Truncate project index** actions.
 Updating continues incrementally; truncating removes the project's index data and resets its indexing state.
 - Deleting a project also removes its project index.
 Duplicating a project rebuilds a corresponding isolated index only when the source project had one.

-Removing an entry from `Settings -> Indexes / RAG -> Indexes` removes only the configuration entry; it does **not** delete data already stored in the vector store.
+Removing an entry from `Settings -> Indexes / RAG -> General -> Indexes` removes only the configuration entry; it does **not** delete data already stored in the vector store.
 Use the **Clear and truncate** tab to permanently remove a selected index or all tracked project indexes.

 **WARNING:** remember that when indexing content, API calls to the embedding model are used.
 Each indexing consumes additional tokens.
 Always control the number of tokens used on the provider's page.